 - In order to confirm that W3 Total cache is setup, view your Wordpress website, then click on CONTROL-U (control key + the U key on your keyboard), or go to VIEW > PAGE SOURCE.
 This will open up the source view of the page.
 Scroll to the bottom of the page and will see a confirmation that looks similar to the one below if the W3 total cache is properly configured:

-This completes the installation of the W3 Total Cache.
+This completes the installation of the W3 Total Cache, also sometimes known as w3tc.
 There many, options available for Total Cache.
 Make sure to go through the documentation for the caching applicaton before trying to make manual changes to the settings.
 With the cache enabled you'll see better page lods and improved resource usage from the server.